Recipe Overview

 Serve: Scoop steaming hot goulash into shallow bowls or on plates.
 Garnish with shredded cheese and a sprinkle of fresh green parsley.
 So good!
 You’re going to love it!

-A fresh green salad or fruit goes well with goulash.
+A fresh green house salad or fruit salad goes well with goulash.
 Try a classic arugula salad with a fresh lemony vinaigrette or a citrus salad.
 Crusty Dutch oven bread is always a good choice or hearty whole wheat corn bread.
-For dessert, serve homestyle vanilla pudding and a crisp coconut oatmeal cookie.
+For dessert, serve homestyle vanilla pudding and a crispy coconut oatmeal cookie.

 • Use a different meat.
 Replace the ground beef with another type of ground meat such as turkey, chicken, pork, lamb, or sausage.
 Boneless skinless chicken cut into small pieces can be substituted as well.